nbk5876/nbk5876.github.io/GPT_Fin/README.md

 # README.md for FinGPT GitHub Repository

 ## Project Title
 FinGPT is a small Python application leveraging OpenAI's GPT-4 to provide financial analysis and stock market information.
-By entering the symbol for equity, e.g. MSFT, etc users receive detailed insights, including market analysis, historical performance, and predictive trends.
+By entering the symbol for an equity, e.g. MSFT, AAPL etc, users receive detailed insights, including market analysis, historical performance, and predictive trends.
 The application is intended as a prototype to learn how ChatGPT can be integrated with stock market data using application programing interfaces (APIs)

 ## Table of Contents
 - Installation